Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Numerical results

 In this section, we will use a series of numerical calculations to validate our physical pictures illustrated in Fig.~\ref{FIG1}.
-We first study the initial valley splitting field $h^{0}_{v}$ and corresponding depairing currents $\tilde{j}_{c\pm}$ without the effect of current-induced valley polarization modulation.
-Then, through the remodulation process in Fig.~\ref{FIG1}(b), we obtain actual cirtical currents $j_{c}$ and explore the situation where the extreme nonreciprocity appears.
-We will also investigate the influence on $j_{c}$ by the electron occupation $n$ and the external magnetic field $B$.
+We first study the initial valley splitting field $h^{0}_{v}$ and corresponding depairing currents $\tilde{j}_{c\pm}$ without the effect of current-induced valley polarization modulation, see Sec.~\ref{S31}.
+Then, through the remodulation process shown in Fig.~\ref{FIG1}(b), we demonstrate actual critical currents $j_{c}$ and explore the situation where the extreme nonreciprocity appears, see Sec.~\ref{S32}.
+We will also investigate the influence on $j_{c}$ by the electron occupation $n$ and the external magnetic field $B$, see Sec.~\ref{S33}.